akka/alpakka-kafka/docs/src/main/paradox/producer.md

 Java
 : @@ snip [snip](/tests/src/test/java/docs/javadsl/ProducerWithTestcontainersTest.java) { #multiMessage }

-For flows the `ProducerMessage.MultiMessage`s continue as `ProducerMessage.MultiResult` elements containing:
+For flows the @scaladoc[ProducerMessage.MultiMessage](akka.kafka.ProducerMessage$$MultiMessage)s continue as @scaladoc[ProducerMessage.MultiResult](akka.kafka.ProducerMessage$$MultiResult) elements containing:

- 1. a list of `MultiResultPart` with
+ 1. a list of @scaladoc[ProducerMessage.MultiResultPart](akka.kafka.ProducerMessage$$MultiResultPart) with
     1. the original input message,
-    1. the record metadata (@javadoc[Kafka RecordMetadata API](org.apache.kafka.clients.producer.RecordMetadata)), and
+    1. the record metadata (Kafka @javadoc[RecordMetadata](org.apache.kafka.clients.producer.RecordMetadata) API), and
  1. the `passThrough` data.

 ### Let a stream element pass through, without producing a message to Kafka

-The `ProducerMessage.PassThroughMessage` allows to let an element pass through a Kafka flow without producing a new message to a Kafka topic.
+The @scaladoc[ProducerMessage.PassThroughMessage](akka.kafka.ProducerMessage$$PassThroughMessage) allows to let an element pass through a Kafka flow without producing a new message to a Kafka topic.
 This is primarily useful with Kafka commit offsets and transactions, so that these can be committed without producing new messages.

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ProducerExample.scala) { #passThroughMessage }